Healthcare will never be the same: 8 experts on the future of medicine around the globe

 Richard Park, cofounder of CityMD and CEO of Rendr Care

-What’s going on now is this huge, bubbling, socioeconomic conflict or friction between the haves and the have-nots.
-COVID-19 is a real great reflection of that, especially in New York.
-If you look at CityMD and its hot spots, it’s the vulnerable population.
+What’s going on now is this huge, bubbling, socioeconomic friction between the haves and the have-nots.
+COVID-19 is a real reflection of that, especially in New York.
+If you look at CityMD and its hot spots, it’s [where you find] the vulnerable populations.

 I was born here in the States, but to immigrant parents, who migrated here in the late ’60s.
 They were grateful to be second-class citizens here in the greatest country on the planet.
-That humility, that you are always in debt to the greater society . . . was kind of an underlying theme at home.
+That humility, that you are always in debt to the greater society . . . was an underlying theme at home.

 Richard Park, CityMD